 Jet lag happens when you alter your natural circadian rhythm by travelling to a new time zone.
 Your circadian rhythm is your internal clock that your body uses to manage sleep and wake times, it measures daylight, your temperature, and your hormones and therefore understandably gets out of sync when you travel!
 Some people are more susceptible to jet lag than others, age can be a factor and how frequently you travel.
 It can cause fatigue and insomnia and all the delightful symptoms associated with that like mood swings, an inability to concentrate and headaches.

-How long does it take to get over jet lag?
+How long does it take to recover from jet lag?

-Your body will naturally adjust and the general rule is that it takes a day for each time zone you travel through so as an example if you travel from California to England like I often do, it will take 8 days to fully recover.
+Your body will naturally adjust and the general rule is that it takes a day for each time zone you travel through so as an example if you travel from California to England like I often do, it will take 8 days to fully recover from jet lag.
 Jet lag is worse when you travel forward in time, from west to east — but it can last longer going the other way.
-I personally find it a lot easier going back in time to California but I'll wake up really early for a while and even after spending a couple of months there I find it hard to stay up late at night.
+I personally find it a lot easier going back in time from England to California but I'll wake up really early for a while and even after spending a couple of months there I find it hard to stay up late at night.

 1. Adjust to your new time zone